 For details of the program, click on Agenda for Nanaimo Region Water Pricing Workshop

 Download a copy of the presentation by Glen Brown: Water for Life and Livelihoods on Vancouver Island: What Does ‘Sustainable Service Delivery’ Mean to You?
-Note that the presentation was delivered by Wally Walls on behalf of Glen because Glen took ill the night before the workshop.
+Note that the presentation was delivered by Wally Wells on behalf of Glen because Glen took ill the night before the workshop.

 The significance of Glen not being able to deliver his presentation in person meant that the unveiling of Sustainable Service Delivery in an outreach and professional development setting was delayed seven months until April 2011 when Glen was part of the faculty for the Comox Valley Leaning Lunch Seminar Series.